 Assisted by Reem Saouma, Amer Assaf, Muhammad Soubhi Tabakh and supported by VSBfonds

-ITGWO invited me to realize a new work and I visited to the 2015 edition to do my research.
+ITGWO invited me in 2015 to realize a new work and I visited the 2015 edition to do my research.
 The news at the time was dominated by the influx of boat refugees from the Mediterranean Sea.
-When arriving at our tent at the relatively white festival on the (rainy) island Vlieland, with our daughter of two years old, after a long trip by foot, train, boat… the similarities and contrasts could not be bigger!
+When arriving at our tent at the relatively white festival on the (rainy) Vlieland, with our daughter of two years old, after a long trip by foot, train, boat… the similarities and contrasts could not be bigger!
 For me there was no escape to engage with the current events.

 Press: VPRO’s Vrije Geluiden and video documentation by ITGWO